avohns/python-latex-moodle-quiz/README.md

 Graphics
 --------

-It is both possible to include static images and to create images dynamically using `python` (even tikZ may be invoked).
+It is both possible to include static images and to create images dynamically using `python` (even [TikZ](https://pgf-tikz.github.io/) may be invoked).
 Any images included will be converted into .png files, which in turn are base64 encoded and directly included into the -moodle.xml file during compilation.

 You should specify the image dimensions (width, height in either cm or inch) and the conversion depends on a dpi setting (if not defined specifically, 103 dpi will be used as a default).
 Please refer to section 5 of the `moodle` package documentation for more details.